ckeditor/ckeditor5/docs/builds/guides/frameworks/overview.md

 ## Is CKEditor 5 compatible with framework XYZ?

 Yes.
 CKEditor 5 is compatible with every JavaScript framework that we have heard of so far.
-CKEditor 5 is a JavaScript component (a pretty complex one but still) and does not require any uncommon techniques or technologies to be used.
+CKEditor 5 is a JavaScript rich-text editing component (a pretty complex one but still) and it does not require any uncommon techniques or technologies to be used.
 Threfore, unless the framework that you use has very not typical limitations, CKEditor 5 is compatible with it.

 > How do I use CKEditor 5 with my framework?

-While CKEditor 5 is compatible with your framework and initializing CKEditor 5 requires a single method call, integrating it with your framework may require using an existing or writing a new adapter (integration layer) that will communicate your framework with CKEditor 5.
+While CKEditor 5 is compatible with your framework and initializing it requires a single method call, integrating CKEditor 5 with your framework may require using an existing or writing a new adapter (integration layer) that will communicate your framework with CKEditor 5.

 When checking how to integrate CKEditor 5 with your framework you can follow these steps: